 “God loves you.”

 If you or someone you love is experiencing loss, please know that you do not walk this road alone.
 We were made to live in community with one another and carry each other’s burdens — and what a gift to be able to do that for someone we know and love.
-I hope these phrases are helpful to you if you find yourself walking the ever-changing path of grief with a loved one.
+We hope these phrases are helpful to you if you find yourself walking the ever-changing path of grief with a loved one.
 Know that your presence is such a gift and comfort to them.

 What do you think?